Three main factors determine the best way to access funds while traveling in Costa Rica.

 Local currency is the most convenient for everything except large items like resort bills, airline tickets, and tour charges.
 Even when credit cards are accepted there is often a discount for cash.
-Unless you’re hard and fast on the tourist trail it’s best to plan to spend most of your money as colones.
+Unless you’re hard and fast on the tourist trail plan to make most of your small purchases in colones.
 Choose a method to get the money from home converted into a few days worth of cash at a time.

 Generally a pain for anything but an emergency back-up.